Nobaiha/EECS2311_Project_G4/README.md

  - The dependencies may need to be updated to include Xembly.
 That can be found here: https://github.com/yegor256/xembly.

 **3. If all else fails:**
-  Reinstall and update the current Java workspace and Eclipse version you are using.
+  Reinstall and update the current Java workspace and IDE version you are using.

 ## Authors
 - Suha Siddiqui